 And what happened with the skiing competition?
 Did the integrator get the system to work?
 He did.
 But he had to manually test through the tags and hand-pick the ones that worked well enough.
 Hardly a perfect outcome but every skier got their time.

 My company Voyantic specializes in test and measurement solutions for the RFID industry.
 Are you interested to learn more about RFID quality control?
-Download our sample quality test report and send me an email.
+Download our sample quality test report and contact us.